 Company: Regional Trust Bank (pseudonym)

-Deployed IBM API Connect as central management platform
+Deployed IBM API Connect as a central API management platform.

 Results: